dustin10/kaftui/README.md

 * `--partitions` - CSV of the partition numbers that the consumer should be assigned.
 This argument is used to restrict the set of partitions that will be consumed.
 If not specified, all partitions will be assigned.
 For example, `0,2` would cause only partitions `0` and `2` to be assigned to the Kafka consumer.
+* `--schema-registry-url` - URL of the Schema Registry that should be used to deserialzie and validate records from the Kafka topic.
 * `--format` - Specifies the format of the data contained in the Kafka topic.
 By default the data is assumed to be in no special format and no special handling will be applied to it when displayed.
-Valid values: `json`.
+Valid values: `json`, `avro`.
+If `avro` is specified, then the `--schema-registry-url` argument is required.
 * `--seek-to` - CSV of colon separated pairs of partition and offset values that the Kafka consumer will seek to before starting to consume records.
 For example, `0:42,1:10` would cause the consumer to seek to offset `42` on partition `0` and offset `10` on partition `1`.
 A value of `reset` can also be specified for this argument which will cause the